International Birdman: History

 The event started in 1971 as the International Bird-Man Rally in Selsey on the coast of Sussex.
 The event was initiated by George Abel, as part of a fund-raising activity for the Selsey branch of the Royal Air Forces Association (RAFA) Club.
 Abel, a former RAF photographer, emigrated to Australia shortly afterwards, where he also helped to organise Birdman events.

 In 1978 organisers were informed they could no longer use the pier at Selsey and the event was moved to Bognor Regis.
 By 1983 the competition had attracted European teams and the attention of the BBC.
 In 2008, because of the demolition of an 18 metre (60 ft) length of the end of Bognor pier, the 2008 Birdman event was not staged in Bognor, due to safety concerns over water depth at high tide being 13 ft at the new end of the pier.
 The 2008 and 2009 competitions were held in Worthing as a result of the safety concerns.
 After safety checks in 2009 the water depth was cleared by the Health and Safety Executive as safe for competition.
 Events have subsequently been staged in both Worthing and Bognor Regis, creating the International Birdman series.
 Bognor's 2014 event was cancelled, but the event returned there in 2015.

 Birdman competitions have also been held in Eastbourne, East Sussex.

 Recent events

 In February 2016 the organisers of the Worthing event announced its cancellation for the foreseeable future.
 Bognor Birdman took place on 3 and 4 September 2016, although the second day's flying was curtailed because of safety concerns over high winds and choppy sea.
 International Bognor Birdman 2021 was cancelled due to the COVID-19 pandemic, but was expected to return in 2022.

-Winners
+Winners and records

 In 1984 Harold Zimmer from West Germany flew 57.8 metres to claim the top prize, which then stood at £10,000.
-By 1990 the record was 71 metres, the prize distance had been increased to 100 metres and the prize money was £25,000.
-The prize money later stood at £30,000 for successfully reaching 100m, and for three consecutive years – 2013, 2014 and 2015 – that record was broken at Worthing.
+By 1990 the record was 71 metres, the prize distance had been increased to 100 metres, and the prize money was £25,000.
+The prize money later stood at £30,000 for successfully reaching 100m, and for three consecutive years – 2013, 2014 and 2015 – that record was broken by UK hang gliding world champion Ron Freeman; his distance of 206.4 m at Bognor still stands.
+Ron Freeman passed away suddenly in November 2025.